craibo/ha_strava/info.md

 ### 3. Geocode.xyz API Key

+An initial attempt to get the location from the detailed strava activity is made, however if this is not present the geocode.xyz service is used.
 If your activity titles are constantly showing the area as **Unknown Area**, this is likely a result of the geocode.xyz api throttling.
 You are able to register for a free geocode.xyz account which will provide you with an API key.
 This key will reduce the throttling applied your geocoding queries.

 1. Go to https://geocode.xyz/new_account to register your account.
 2. Copy the provided API key